xzhoulab/SPARK/README.md

 **SPARK** is an efficient method to identify genes with spatial expression pattern.
 The intended applications are spatially resolved RNA-sequencing from e.g.
-Spatial Transcriptomics, or *in situ* gene expression measurements from e.g. seqFISH, MERFISH.
+Spatial Transcriptomics, slide-seq, or *in situ* gene expression measurements from e.g. seqFISH, MERFISH.

 How to cite `SPARK`